dekorateio/dekorate/design.md

 ### Config

 An object / pojo that encapsulates the information provided by an annotation and the project (e.g. name, version etc).
-An example configuration is the `KuberenetesConfig` class:
+An example configuration is the `KubernetesConfig` class:

     public class KubernetecConfig  {
         private String group;